 Sexual harassment and assault are illegal under Japanese law, and perpetrators can lose their jobs, receive heavy fines, and even serve jail time.
 It is important to consider that a language barrier and differing cultural backgrounds make it more difficult to understand each other’s intentions, desires, and comfort levels.
 However, you are the best and only judge of what constitutes behavior that makes you uncomfortable.
 If you feel as though you are being sexually harassed either in the workplace or in your personal life, or you have been assaulted, you have a few options in how to proceed.

 1. Make sure you are safe.
 Ensure you are in a safe location and away from the perpetrator.
 Seek medical attention if you require STI testing or emergency contraception.
-Check the Sexual Health Resources page for more information.
+Check the Sexual Health section of the Health Resources page for more information.

 2. Assess your mental and emotional health.
 Do you need to take time off work?
 Do you have a support system you’re comfortable utilizing?
 Do you need professional counseling? (see Mental Health Resources)

 3. Decide how to address the situation.
 You are encouraged to write a record of the incident(s) and to keep messages or physical evidence of the incident should you decide to file an official complaint.
 Saga Prefecture has three PAs (ALT, CIR, and Japanese) you may consult who can provide objective support, but note that they may be obligated to break confidentiality in some instances.

 If you wish to take official action without the police: